Walterieux/vmxvmm_report/pres_14_12_2022/planning.md

 ## Presentation of different allocators models

 ### Bump Allocator
-Just an image is sufficient
+Just an ilustration image is sufficient

 ### Free Linked List Allocator
 Advantage and disadvantage